Age 6– 12 years old

 Physical Education takes place at various community facilities throughout the school year, as well as at our outdoor school facilities.
 Students may receive specialized instruction in activities such as ice skating, yoga, swimming, and track and field.
 The development of coordination and ball skills is also a focus.
 Promoting physical development and lifelong wellbeing in a non-competitive environment is the core foundation of our physical development and health curriculum.

 Music studies are provided formally once per week, although songs, recordings and rhythm are incorporated into class daily.
 A music specialist comes to the classroom and teaches songs, movement, musical games, rhythm and musical history.
-The entire study body is involved in performing in two concerts every year, just before Winter Break and at the end of the school year.
+The entire study body is involved in a variety of performances every year.

 Special Activities occur throughout the school year in the form of special event days, such as Peace Day, United Nations Day, school concerts, Earth Day, Sports Day and various field trips and community service-oriented activities.
-Students are fully engaged in the planning and participation of these special events, which are designed to introduce the concept of socially responsible citizenship and participation in the life of their school and greater community.
+Students are fully engaged in these special events, which are designed to introduce the concept of socially responsible citizenship and participation in the life of their school and greater community.